-For development activity identified in Table 5.29-1 that requires a site plan for Planning Commission approval, the Planning Commission shall hold a public hearing and, within a reasonable amount of time following the close of the public hearing, approve (with or without conditions) or deny a site plan.
+For development activity identified in Table 5.29-1 that requires a site plan for Planning Commission approval, the Planning Commission shall approve (with or without conditions) or deny a site plan.
 If approval is conditioned on changes to the site plan, the applicant shall submit a revised site plan with the necessary changes to the Planning Manager within six months of approval by the Planning Commission or the site plan approval shall lapse.
 If the revised drawings include all changes and conditions required by Planning Commission, the Planning Manager shall approve the site plan.
 Any changes to a condition placed on the site plan by Planning Commission shall require Planning Commission approval.